AdobeDocs/workfront-fusion.nl-NL/help/workfront-fusion/references/apps-and-modules/third-party-connectors/google-drive-modules.md

   </tr>
   <tr>
    <td>[!UICONTROL Maximum number of returned results]</td>
-   <td>Stel het maximumaantal bestanden of mappen in dat [!DNL Workfront Fusion] tijdens één uitvoeringscyclus retourneert.</td>
+   <td>Stel het maximumaantal bestanden of mappen in dat Workfront Fusion tijdens één uitvoeringscyclus retourneert.</td>
   </tr>
   <tr>
    <td>[!UICONTROL Continue the execution of the route even if the module returns no results]</td>